UIC-CS484/assignment-2---final-project-repository-team-4/README.md

 ## Test Cases for Server (In server folder)

 1. Test that POST register server call works as intended
+   1. Test register to a new user and successful authentication
-   1. Test register on user with same email in database
+   2. Test register on user with same email in database
 2. Test that POST login server call works as intended
    1. Test with right login information
    2. Test with wrong login information